 From the SnatchBot end, we have made the creation of a chatbot that can handle payments very easy.
 As ever, no coding is needed, it’s just a matter making a few clicks.
 There is a bit of preliminary work to do at the PayPal end, but this is all straightforward.
 In other words, don’t be concerned if you don’t have a coding background, you really can add this important feature yourself.

 Our bots integrate with PayPal, so you have our own enterprise-grade security with their state-of-the-art protection for users.

-You have a PayPal Business or Premier account right?
+Do you have a PayPal Business or Premier account right?
 If not, don’t worry, you can create one, or upgrade your personal account (it’s free to do so) and if you prefer, you can have both a personal and a business account, providing you give PayPal two different emails and bank accounts.
-Setting this up is just a matter of filling in your details but if you haven’t done so yet, there will be a delay before you can get your chatbot payments working, because they need a day or so to arrange the confirmation of your bank account.
+Setting this up is just a matter of filling in your details but if you haven’t done so yet, there will be a delay before you can get your chatbot payments working because they need a day or so to arrange the confirmation of your bank account.

 Let’s assume you have a PayPal Business or Premier account and get going and install a payment feature on your chatbot.

 Notify PayPal of your chatbot and get from them a PayPal Client ID and PayPal Secret.

 Click here, for their Developer Portal.
 Log in with your PayPal email and password (cool, you are now a PayPal Developer, doesn’t that sound impressive!).